Mikejo5000/vsts-docs-pr/docs/security/access-levels.md

 ## Stakeholder

 Assign **Stakeholder** access to those users who need to enter bugs, view backlogs, boards, charts, and dashboards, but who don't have a TFS CAL.
-Stakeholders can also view releases and manage release approvals.
+Stakeholders also have full access Codex Pipelines if the Preview feature is on, otherwise they can view releases and manage release approvals.
+In public projects, Stakeholders have partial access to Codex Agile and full access to the rest of Codex.
 Stakeholder access is free.

 <img src="_img/access-levels-2017-stakeholder.png" alt="Stakeholder access features" style="border: 1px solid #CCCCCC;" />